ardorlab/MIDAS/README.md

 		        fixed_genes_per_group marker."

 		        type: 2
-		        "For simulate problems, the type marker corresponds to an assembly designator used in simulate."
+		        "For NCSU core simulator problems, the type marker corresponds to an assembly designator used in the simulator."

 		        name: 2.0_w/o
-		        "The Name card is used for solution plotting and for designating casmo lattice types.
-If you are working on the NE 412/512 project, you don't need to worry about these cards and they can have any name you would like."
+		        "The Name card is used for solution plotting and for designating NCSU lattice simulator types.
+If you are working on the NE
+		        412/512 project, you don't need to worry about these cards and they can have any name you would like."

 		        map: &ID001